-Residential students may pick up his/her mail in the lobby of his/her residence hall.
-Mail should be addressed to the individual at Mississippi Delta Community College, P. O. Box 668, Moorhead, Mississippi 38761.
-To ensure that the resident receives his/her mail, write the resident's name, his or her room number and place of residence. i.e. John Doe (Edwards and Stonestreet Residence Hall, Room 123) or Jane Doe (New Women's Residence Hall, Room 123).
-The student's residential hall and room number should be listed on the address.
+Residential students may pick up their mail in the lobby of their residence hall.
+Mail should be addressed to the individual as follows:

+John Doe or Jane Doe Mississippi Delta Community College Residence Hall Name, Room B123 P. O. Box 668 Moorhead, Mississippi 38761.

 It is requested that money be sent only in the form of a check or money order.